-We aren’t given much on what Jonah preached to Nineveh.
+We aren’t given much about what Jonah preached to Nineveh.
 I think we can glean some ideas from the proclamation.
-As a prophet he surely spoke the truth, “In forty days’ time, Nineveh would be overthrown.”
+As a prophet, he surely spoke the truth, “In forty days’ time, Nineveh would be overthrown.”
 The judgment of God was coming.
 Perhaps this is another example of Jonah’s reluctance in his preaching.
 Was there any good news?

 Who knows.
-Perhaps God may see our acknowledgement and repent (change His mind.)
+Perhaps God may see our acknowledgment and repent (change His mind.)

 The Bible tells us the wages of sin is death.
-The folks in Nineveh were given a respite of that debt.
+The folks in Nineveh were given a respite from that debt.
 They were also given a preacher.
-They availed themselves of his words to them, and turned from their evil ways on the chance that God might relent… And He did.
+They availed themselves of his words to them and turned from their evil ways on the chance that God might relent… And He did.

 Nineveh was saved from destruction by a merciful God.